4d/docs/website/translated_docs/es/ServerWindow/maintenance.md

 After verification, a report file is generated in XML format on the server in the [maintenance Logs](Project/architecture.md#logs) folder.
 The **View Report** button (named **Download Report** if the operation was carried out from a remote machine) lets you display the file in your browser.

-This area indicates the date, time and status of the last  carried out on the database data.

 ### Compactar los datos...

 Este botón puede utilizarse para lanzar directamente una operación de compactación de datos.
 This operation requires stopping the server: when you click on this button, the 4D Server shutdown dialog box appears so that you can choose how to interrupt the operation: